 The USDA’s Food Safety and Inspection Service (FSIS), a partner of the U.S. Public Health Service, is the largest single employer of veterinarians in the United States.
 The FSIS employs more than 1,100 veterinarians to ensure public health through the implementation of food safety control measures.
 Most of these veterinarians are stationed in meat and poultry plants and conduct routine inspections in those locations.

-Veterinarians may play a role in the research and development of a variety of animal-related products such as veterinary pharmaceuticals, animal feed products, pet care products, and specialized veterinary equipment.
+Veterinarians may play a role in the research and development of a variety of animal-related products such as veterinary pharmaceuticals, animal feed products, pet care products and specialized veterinary equipment.
 They may also find positions with numerous companies that use animal subjects to test human drugs for safety and efficacy.
 Corporate veterinarians have the potential to earn extremely generous compensation for their services, especially if they are employed by large corporations.

-They test animals for transmissible diseases and enforce animal welfare laws related to animal treatment and care during the shipping process.
+They test animals for transmissible diseases, and enforce animal welfare laws related to animal treatment and care during the shipping process.

-Regulatory veterinarians may be employed by a variety of agencies including the United States Department of Agriculture (USDA), Centers for Disease Control & Prevention (CDC), Food & Drug Administration (FDA), Department of Homeland Security (DHS), Department of Health & Human Services (HHS), or other agencies.
+Regulatory veterinarians may be employed by a variety of agencies including the United States Department of Agriculture (USDA), Centers for Disease Control & Prevention (CDC), Food & Drug Administration (FDA), Department of Homeland Security (DHS), Department of Health & Human Services (HHS) or other agencies.

 In veterinary colleges, they will be responsible for providing a challenging professional curriculum for aspiring veterinarians.
-In other colleges and universities, they may teach undergraduate and graduate students that are pursuing degrees in animal science, equine science, livestock production, or other closely related fields.
+In other colleges and universities, they may teach undergraduate and graduate students pursuing degrees in animal science, equine science, livestock production or other closely related fields.
 Duties may include lectures, advising students, and designing hands-on lab activities with animal subjects.

-Veterinarians may also find positions in many more areas such as shelter medicine, animal welfare, consulting, public policy, international transportation, and administration.
+Veterinarians may also find positions in many more areas such as shelter medicine, animal welfare, consulting, public policy, international transportation and administration.
 It is important to remember that there are many avenues available to veterinarians beyond traditional private practice.
 While the private practice is certainly a popular option, it isn’t for everyone.
 Don’t be afraid to explore all the possibilities after you secure that DVM degree.